Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Safest next step:

-• use a larger tray with a low entry and non-slip base
+• use a larger tray with a low entry and stable base

-• consider a vet chat if you’re seeing new stiffness, reluctance to jump, or change in gait
+• consider speaking to your vet if you are also noticing stiffness, reluctance to jump, or a change in gait

 Clean-up that helps prevent repeat accidents

-Cleaning matters because lingering urine scent can draw cats back to the same spot.
+Cleaning matters because lingering urine scent can draw a cat back to the same area.

 A simple, safe approach: